-- Combine the butter, sugar, milk, and cocoa together in a medium saucepan over medium heat.
-Whisk until the butter melts, then bring to a boil.
-Allow to boil for 1 minute without whisking.
-Remove from heat and, using a wooden spoon or rubber spatula, stir in the peanut butter and vanilla until completely combined.
+- Combine the butter, sugar, milk, and cocoa powder together in a medium saucepan (about 3 quart) over medium heat.
+Whisk until the butter melts, then bring to a simmer.
+Allow to simmer for 1 minute without whisking.
+Remove from heat, then immediately stir in the peanut butter and vanilla extract until completely combined.
 Stir in the oats.

 - During the 5 minutes, line two baking sheets with parchment paper or silicone baking mats.
 And make sure there is enough room in your refrigerator for the baking sheets.

-- Refrigerate the cookies for at least 30 minutes.
+- Refrigerate the cookies for 30-60 minutes so they set.
 Remove from the refrigerator and enjoy!